SaulDoesCode/poems-and-writs/To-the-enforcers-of-truth-and-dogma.md

 Madness, if it were not for deviance there would be no humanity!
 Are not you despisers of deviance the most impotent ones also?
-Hollow subjects of inbred royalty, following your traditions and dogmas, suffering thereby, I don’t your poison!
+Hollow subjects of inbred royalty, following your traditions and dogmas, suffering thereby, I don’t want your poison my being is my own!
 Mother entropy wins over all who vainly refuse growth or change.

 Ingest!
 What sounding from beauty comes.